 When doctors in Bethesda opened the bronze casket, they saw that Kennedy’s remains were not limited to the makeshift protective lining set up by O’Neal in Dallas.
 By the time the body was embalmed and presentable, O’Neal’s casket was a mess and would not be used for the President’s viewing in the Capitol.
 The funeral home that embalmed Kennedy took the casket.
 Not knowing what to do with it, they kept it for more than a year.

 Back in Dallas, Vernon O’Neal was arguing with the U.S. government over the price tag of the coffin.
 The government felt it was excessive, but even after O’Neal lowered the price, the two sides remained at an impasse.
 What O’Neal really wanted, however, was the coffin returned.
-He was getting offers for more than $100,000 for it – nearly $1 million today.
+He was getting offers for more than $100,000 for it—nearly $1 million today.

 The federal government, to prevent the casket from falling into the hands of the “morbidly curious,” paid O’Neal his $3,495, then turned it over to the U.S. Air Force, who drilled holes in it, filled it with 80-pound sandbags and crated it before dropping it into the Atlantic Ocean 100 miles East of Washington, D.C.
-President Kennedy, A Navy veteran of WWII, had once considered a burial at sea.
+President Kennedy, A Navy veteran of World War II, had once considered a burial at sea.